AnneNguyen16/Anne/docs/cli.md

-ls: a command used to list files.
+ls: a command that we use to list files.

-cat: a command used to read, display and concatenate text files.
+cat: a command that we use to read, concatenate and display files.